David Petraeus: Additional recognition

+The American University of Iraq, Sulaimani, awarded Petraeus with a Doctorate of Civil Law, Honoris Causa, on June 18, 2025, in recognition of his public service, leadership, commitment to peace, education, and regional cooperation.

 In 2005, Petraeus was identified as one of America's top leaders by U.S. News & World Report.

 In 2007, Time named Petraeus one of the 100 most influential leaders and revolutionaries of the year as well as one of its four runners up for Time Person of the Year.
 He was also named the second most influential American conservative by The Daily Telegraph as well as The Daily Telegraph's 2007 Man of the Year.
-His Ph.D. dissertation, The American Military and the Lessons of Vietnam: A Study of Military Influence and the Use of Force in the Post-Vietnam Era, published by Princeton University in 1987, was number two on the list of best-selling dissertations in 2007.
+His Ph.D. dissertation, "The American Military and the Lessons of Vietnam: A Study of Military Influence and the Use of Force in the Post-Vietnam Era", published by Princeton University in 1987, was number two on the list of best-selling dissertations in 2007.

 In 2008, a poll conducted by Foreign Policy and Prospect magazines selected Petraeus as one of the world's top 100 public intellectuals.
 Also in 2008, the Static Line Association named Petraeus as its 2008 Airborne Man of the Year, and Der Spiegel named him "America's most respected soldier".
-As 2008 came to a close, Newsweek named him the 16th most powerful person in the world in its December 20, 2008, edition, and Prospect magazine named him the "Public Intellectual of the Year".
+As 2008 came to a close, Newsweek named him the 16th most powerful person in the world in its 20 December 2008 edition, and Prospect magazine named him the "Public Intellectual of the Year".
 He was also named as one of the "75 Best People in the World" in the October 2009 issue of Esquire.

-On March 7, 2009, Petraeus received the Distinguished Citizen Award from the Congressional Medal of Honor Society at the Ronald Reagan Presidential Library.
+On 7 March 2009, Petraeus received the Distinguished Citizen Award from the Congressional Medal of Honor Society at the Ronald Reagan Presidential Library.

-Gen. David H. Petraeus, the top U.S. commander in the war against terrorism in the Middle East and Central Asia, was the spring commencement convocation speaker at Texas A&M University on May 13, a relatively new practice at Texas A & M.
+Gen. David H. Petraeus, the top U.S. commander in the war against terrorism in the Middle East and Central Asia, was the spring commencement convocation speaker at Texas A&M University on 13 May, a relatively new practice at Texas A & M.

-On December 9, 2010, Barbara Walters picked Petraeus for the Most Fascinating Person of 2010.
+On 9 December 2010, Barbara Walters picked Petraeus for the Most Fascinating Person of 2010.
 Walters called the top commander in Afghanistan "an American hero".
 Petraeus was chosen as "one of Time magazine's 50 "People Who Mattered" in December 2010.
 The same year he was named number 12 of 50 people who mattered in 2010 by the New Statesmen magazine, and Petraeus was listed as number 8 of 100 Foreign Policy Top 100 Global Thinkers for 2011.

 The New Statesman annual survey presents the most influential people from pop stars and dissident activists to tech gurus and heads of state, the people doing most to shape our world keep changing.
-September 26, 2011, Petraeus was listed as number 2 of the 50 for 2011.
+On 26 September 2011, Petraeus was listed as number 2 of the 50 for 2011.
 The Association of Special Operations Professionals named Petraeus as its 2011 Man of the Year for 2011, and was presented the award at Ft.
-Bragg on November 2, 2011, at its annual Special Operations Exposition.
+Bragg on 2 November 2011, at its annual Special Operations Exposition.